 An American mining operation sets up at Korvatunturi mountain in Lapland and begins digging in great secrecy.
 Young Peitari Kontio and his friend Juuso, sons of the reindeer farmers in the area, sneak in through the fence.
 Peitari is certain that what the Americans are searching for is the burial place of Santa Claus, although he comes to believe that what is there is the real Santa, not the one of popular myth – something monstrous that brutally punishes naughty children, spanking them until their bones break.
 The farmers then find that the herds of reindeer have all been slaughtered.
 Next, something starts stalking the township, stealing appliances and abducting all the naughty children.

 The Christmas film has become a perennial American tradition – see classics like It’s a Wonderful Life (1946), Miracle on 34th Street (1947), A Christmas Story (1984) and umpteen million versions of A Christmas Carol (1843), among numerous others.
 There is a smaller tradition of anti-Christmas films that dig into the darker underside of the rosy sentiments – The Nightmare Before Christmas (1993), Bad Santa (2003) and my personal favourite, the various Futurama (1999-2003) Christmas specials with a killer robot Santa, not to mention a bunch of Santa slasher films with the likes of Black Christmas (1974), To All a Good Night (1980), Christmas Evil/You Better Watch Out (1980), Silent Night, Deadly Night (1984) and sequels, Santa Claws (1996), Psycho Santa (2003), Black Christmas (2006), Deadly Little Christmas (2009), Silent Night (2012), All Through the House (2015) and Good Tidings (2016).
-There have been other Christmas horror films too with the likes of Jack Frost (1997), Santa’s Slay (2006), Santa Claus vs. the Zombies (2010), and recently a number of Krampus films beginning with the high-profile Krampus (2015), even an entire anthology of Christmas horror stories with A Christmas Horror Story (2015)..
+There have been other Christmas horror films too with the likes of Jack Frost (1997), Santa’s Slay (2006), Santa Claus vs. the Zombies (2010), and recently a number of Krampus films beginning with the high-profile Krampus (2015), even two anthologies of Christmas horror stories with A Christmas Horror Story (2015) and Unholy Night (2019)..